Federal Information Processing Standards (FIPS)

 - iSCSI rollback

-Hosted NAS shares
+- Hosted NAS shares

-External NAS share backup
+- External NAS share backup

-Hypervisor connections
+- Hypervisor connections

 - Agentless backup

-- Virtualization vis Hypervisor
+- Virtualization with Hypervisor

 Considerations

-Some restored data is provided over a secure channel to the user in unencrypted form.
+- Some restored data is provided over a secure channel to the user in unencrypted form.
 Organizations are responsible for handling restored data with appropriate security controls consistent with FIPS requirements.

-BMR restores data in non-encrypted format.
+- Bare Metal Restore (BMR) restores data in non-encrypted format.
 After restore, users must re-enable FIPS mode in Windows.

-During local verifications, data will be decrypted and the restored system will be booted to verify the backup.
+- During local verifications, data will be decrypted and the restored system will be booted to verify the backup.
 To maintain strict FIPS 140-3 compliance, these features can be disabled.

 - Screenshot verification